Rancher

 Follow these steps to create a dedicated user for Apono:

-1. In Rancher, with a user-friendly name, such as apono-provisionser-user-role.
+1. In Rancher, create a custom role with a user-friendly name, such as apono-provisionser-user-role.

 You must create a global role (Create Global Role) that grants the following resource: